DataDog/integrations-extras/auth0/README.md

 View logs in Datadog:

 1. Navigate to **Logs** > **Livetail**.
-2. See Auth0 logs by setting `service:auth0`.
+2. See Auth0 logs by setting `source:auth0`.

 ## Data Collected

+### Logs
+Auth0 logs are collected and sent to Datadog.
+The types of logs that could be returned are outlined [here][5].

 ### Metrics